 Cairns Lagoon is surrounded by nearby restaurants and coffee shops.
-Along the shore there is a promenade where you can walk and enjoy the views.
+Along the shore, there is a promenade where you can walk and enjoy the views.

 We spent a few hours at Cairns Lagoon until it got dark.
 We came back very tired, but not so much we would not be able to jump into the pool for a while.

 Overnight it rained heavily.
-Our neighbors got flooded and in the morning they were drying bedding on the surrounding palm trees.
+Our neighbours got flooded and in the morning they were drying bedding on the surrounding palm trees.
 We considered it as a great opportunity to go for a drive to Kearneys Falls and see if the water in rivers and waterfalls had increased.

 The drive through Goldsborough Valley was very picturesque.
 There were beautiful green estates with houses built on the hills.
-We were amazed how some people live there.
+We were amazed at how some people live there.